alex-s168/etca-hw-hub/ext_spec/ext_vnd_nocdev.md

 # NoC Extra-Devices Extension
 Depends on NoC extension.

+If this extension is implemented, it would make sense to also implement async NoC

 This extension adds no processor or core features.
 It only specifies the behaviour of additional NoC participants.

 This extension only defines the behaviour of NoC port `0` on all additional NoC participants.